Wool & Fibre Guide

 We're always being asked which type of wool and fibre is good for which type of projects and in particular in relation to felting projects.
 So we thought it would be useful to put together a basic guide for some of the most common fibres and wools so that you can see which are the best for your felting and needle felting projects.

 At the present time, we stock Merino wool tops, Corriedale wool tops, Norwegian wool tops, a New Zealand wool mix available in mini batts and Blue Faced Leicester carded batts.
 However, our range is expanding all the time and we are happy to add new wools and fibres to our site if there is enough demand for them.
+Please note that all of our wool is sourced from non-mulesed sheep.
+This is extremely important to both us and our customers.

 Please visit our "Guide to Felting" and other pages within our "Hints & Tips" section to read more about the terminology in relation to felting and needle felting.
 We also have a handy guide to Felting Needles.